 for tackling the extremely large, structured and difficult optimization problems required by the Case Studies, mainly using state-of-the-art decomposition techniques coupled with highly tuned solvers like SCIP to solve the different and complex subproblems at each stage;

-showing the tool’s adequacy and relevance regarding the above-mentioned uses, especially key advances included in plan4res: multi-energy integration, investment planning under uncertainties, flexibility cost integration within a pan-European approach.
+3 Case studies will be performed for showing the tool’s adequacy and relevance regarding the above-mentioned uses, especially key advances included in plan4res: multi-energy integration, investment planning under uncertainties, flexibility cost integration within a pan-European approach.